-We recomment you check your hospital's website in the first instance.
+We recommend you check your hospital's website in the first instance.

-If you can't get through, you should contact PALS (the "Patient Advice and Liaison Service") via the hospital website.
+If you can't get the information you need, you should contact PALS (the "Patient Advice and Liaison Service") via the hospital website.

-Unfortunately we do not deal with any of the above as we are busy with our own work.
-If you contact us we will redirect you to the hospital.
+Unfortunately we do not deal with any of the above hospital matters as we are busy with our own work.
+If you contact us about any of the above we will redirect you to call the hospital Patient Helpdesk.

 COVID Advice (unless you're ill)

-Your GP surgery does not offer advice on measures to take to keep safe / impact on your work / how to obtain a test / who is considered to be at higher risk / concerns about being in contact with cases or suspected cases.
+Your GP surgery does not offer advice on measures to take to keep safe / impact on your work / how to obtain a test / who is considered to be at higher risk / concerns about being in contact with cases or suspected cases / vaccinations done abroad.
 Queries relating to these will be redirected to the Government Coronavirus Website.